chanilino/wakewom/README.md

-# Wake Wifi On mac detection
+# Wake Wifi On Mac detection

 This is a script for openwrt.
 The idea is auto power on the wifi when you are going to __use__ it, and auto power off when you are __not__ going to use it.
 Your router power on the wifi when you activate the wifi of your device.